LSEG-API-Samples/Article.RDPLibrary.Python.Xlwings/README.md

 The newly introduced xlwings CCE ```to_pdf``` feature also lets developers export the Excel Workbook/Sheets to the PDF file.
 This function helps business users who do not have [Microsoft Office](https://www.office.com/) installed can still be able to open the PDF report file.

-The xlwings PRO Reports and Embedded Code features allow Python developers and business users work together to integrate data to Excel report file in much more easier than xlwings CE.
+The xlwings PRO Reports and Embedded Code features allow Python developers and business users to work together to integrate data to Excel report file much easier than xlwings CE.

-The xlwings Reports help business and financial team design the report to match their business requirement freely.
-The Python developers/data engineers can focus on how to retrieve and optimize data without no need to worry about report design. xlwings Reports also helps developers can automate report generator process periodicity (such as daily, weekly or monthly report).
+The xlwings Reports help businesses and financial teams design the report to match their business requirement freely.
+The Python developers/data engineers can focus on how to retrieve and optimize data without no need to worry about report design. xlwings Reports also help developers can automate report generator process periodicity (such as a daily, weekly, or monthly report).

 If users want dynamic data and charts in the report file, the xlwings Embedded Code feature lets users run Python code in the macro-enabled Excel report directly.
-Users does not need to run a separate Python code themselves or wait for Developers to generate a report file for them.
+Users do not need to run a separate Python code themselves or wait for Developers to generate a report file for them.

-At the same time, the [Refinitiv Data Platform (RDP) Libraries](https://developers.refinitiv.com/refinitiv-data-platform/refinitiv-data-platform-libraries) gives developers rapid access to Refinitiv Platform content with just a few lines of code that are easy to understand and maintain.
-Developers can focus on implementing the business logic or analyzing data without worrying about the connection and authentication details for the Refinitiv Platforms.
+At the same time, the [Refinitiv Data Platform (RDP) Libraries](https://developers.refinitiv.com/refinitiv-data-platform/refinitiv-data-platform-libraries) let developers rapidly access Refinitiv Platform content with a few lines of code that easy to understand and maintain.
+Developers can focus on implement the business logic or analysis data without worry about the connection, authentication detail with the Refinitiv Platforms.

 The integration between Refinitiv APIs and xlwings is not limited to only RDP Libraries.
-Any [Refinitiv APIs](https://developers.refinitiv.com/en/api-catalog?i=1;q1=page-type%3Aapi;q2=devportal%3Alanguages~2Fpython;sort=title;sp_c=12;sp_cs=UTF-8;sp_k=devportal-prod;view=xml;x1=w-page-type-id;x2=api-language) that supports Python such as [Eikon Data API](https://developers.refinitiv.com/en/api-catalog/eikon/eikon-data-api) ([Eikon Data API-xlwings article](https://developers.refinitiv.com/en/article-catalog/article/financial-reporting-with-eikon-and-excel)), or [RKD API](https://developers.refinitiv.com/en/api-catalog/refinitiv-knowledge-direct/refinitiv-knowledge-direct-api-rkd-api), or [DataStream Web Service - Python](https://developers.refinitiv.com/en/api-catalog/eikon/datastream-web-service/) can work with xlwings library using the same concept and code logic as this RDP Libraries notebook example.
+Any [Refinitiv APIs](https://developers.refinitiv.com/en/api-catalog?i=1;q1=page-type%3Aapi;q2=devportal%3Alanguages~2Fpython;sort=title;sp_c=12;sp_cs=UTF-8;sp_k=devportal-prod;view=xml;x1=w-page-type-id;x2=api-language) that support Python such as [Eikon Data API](https://developers.refinitiv.com/en/api-catalog/eikon/eikon-data-api) ([Eikon Data API-xlwings article](https://developers.refinitiv.com/en/article-catalog/article/financial-reporting-with-eikon-and-excel)), or [RKD API](https://developers.refinitiv.com/en/api-catalog/refinitiv-knowledge-direct/refinitiv-knowledge-direct-api-rkd-api), or [DataStream Web Service - Python](https://developers.refinitiv.com/en/api-catalog/eikon/datastream-web-service/) can work with xlwings library using the same concept and code logic as this RDP Libraries notebook example.

 ## <a id="references"></a>References

-You can find more details regarding the Refinitiv Data Platform Libraries, xlwings and related technologies for this notebook from the following resources:
+You can find more details regarding the Refinitiv Data Platform Libraries, xlwings and, related technologies for this notebook from the following resources:
 * [Refinitiv Data Platform (RDP) Libraries](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-libraries) on the [Refinitiv Developer Community](https://developers.refinitiv.com/) web site.
 * [Xlwings web site](https://www.xlwings.org/).
 * [Xlwings CE Document page](https://docs.xlwings.org/en/stable/).